-Fried Pickles with sliced dill pickles breaded in seasoned flour and fried crispy are a fun side dish to add to your bbq plate.
+Fried Pickles with sliced dill pickles breaded in seasoned flour and fried crispy.
+A tasty side dish to add to your BBQ plate.
 Easy to make!

 The perfect easy Summer Recipe to accompany any BBQ menu, Fried Pickles are tangy and savory.
-Serve them alongside an Easy Tri Tip, Honey Lime Berry Fruit Salad, and Ultimate Cornbread for a cookout your guests will never forget!
+Serve them alongside an Easy Tri Tip, Potato Salad and Ultimate Cornbread for a cookout your guests will never forget!

 Fried Pickles are crispy, slightly spicy and sour, and they taste amazing dipped in ranch or honey mustard.
-If you’ve ever enjoyed Fried Pickles at your favorite local BBQ joint and wondered how to make them at home, you’ll be amazed how easy it is!
+If you’ve ever enjoyed Fried Pickles at your favorite local BBQ joint and wanted to try making them at home, you’ll be amazed how easy it is.
 These things can be addicting, especially for any pickle lovers out there.
-It’s inexpensive and easy to make them fresh at home and anyone who hasn’t tried them will wonder how on earth they’ve never had fried pickles before because they are amazing!
+It’s inexpensive and easy to make them fresh at home and anyone who hasn’t tried them will wonder how on earth they’ve never had them before because they are amazing!

 Ingredients